Morpheuslabs-io/neo-sample-python-sc/README.md

         "[NEOGas]: 30525.98755 "
     ],
 ```
-The wallet needs to have NEO and GAS to able deploy contract.
+The wallet needs to have NEO and GAS to be able to deploy the smart contract.

 Next, we will compile the smart contract, deploy and test the smart contract using the private network.